Conus bruuni

 Conus bruuni is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 These snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 33 mm and 61 mm.

 Distribution

 This marine species occurs off New Zealand (Kermadec Islands) and off New Caledonia.

+Conus bruuni is a deep-water species; off New Caledonia it is among the most abundant cone snails found below 100 m depth.